Nehadumpati2925/Library_inventory_system/README.md

 **Functionality**

 The system encompasses seven distinct APIs, each serving a specific purpose:

-1.**Health Check API**: Provides a quick check to ensure the application is up and running.
+1. **Health Check API**: Provides a quick check to ensure the application is up and running.

-2.**Create User API**: Enables the creation of users with specific roles, allowing them to perform various tasks within the library.
+2. **Create User API**: Enables the creation of users with specific roles, allowing them to perform various tasks within the library.

-3.**Books Available API**: Displays the number of copies available for borrowing and, if unavailable, provides information on when the book will be returned.
+3. **Books Available API**: Displays the number of copies available for borrowing and, if unavailable, provides information on when the book will be returned.

-4.**Student Info API**: Allows students to view their borrowed books, including deadlines for return and borrowing history.
+4. **Student Info API**: Allows students to view their borrowed books, including deadlines for return and borrowing history.

-5.**Renew API**: Enables students to renew books that have not yet been renewed.
+5. **Renew API**: Enables students to renew books that have not yet been renewed.

-6.**Librarian View API**: Provides librarians with insights into which student has borrowed which book, return deadlines, borrowing history, etc.
+6. **Librarian View API**: Provides librarians with insights into which student has borrowed which book, return deadlines, borrowing history, etc.

-7.**Student Record API**: Allows librarians to mark when a student borrows or returns a book.
+7. **Student Record API**: Allows librarians to mark when a student borrows or returns a book.

 Data Management